codemagic-ci-cd/codemagic-sample-projects/integrations/patrol-demo-project/README.md

 3. Build Android APKs using `patrol build android --verbose`
 4. Generate both the main app APK and the androidTest APK
+5. Send tests to Firebase Test Lab for execution on cloud devices

 **Artifacts:**